Novel food: Schizochytrium oil

 Update

-In July 2025, the European Union (EU) authorised the use of oil produced from Schizochytrium limacinum strain ATCC-20889 as a novel food for use in infant/follow-on formula.
+In November 2025, the European Union (EU) authorised new conditions of use for oil produced from Schizochytrium sp. strain ATCC PTA-9695 in food supplements intended for the general population.

-This follows the authorisation in April 2025 of new conditions of use for oil produced from Schizochytrium sp. strain FCC-3204 in protein products (excluding dairy analogues).
+This follows the previous authorisation of oil produced from Schizochytrium limacinum strain ATCC-20889 as a novel food for use in infant/follow-on formula (July 2025); and authorisation of new conditions of use for oil produced from Schizochytrium sp. strain FCC-3204 in protein products, excluding dairy analogues (April 2025).

 Impacted Products